dalek-cryptography/curve25519-dalek/README.md

     Ed25519 batch signature verification/256 time:   [5.0124 ms 5.0290 ms 5.0491 ms]

-As you can see, there's an optimal batch size for each machine, so you'll likely want to your the benchmarks on your target CPU to discover the best size.
+As you can see, there's an optimal batch size for each machine, so you'll likely want to test the benchmarks on your target CPU to discover the best size.
 For this machine, around 100 signatures per batch is the optimum:

 ![](https://github.com/dalek-cryptography/ed25519-dalek/blob/master/res/batch-violin-benchmark.svg)